Non-course credits and outside credits

-For courses taken outside McGill, prior approval to undertake credits from another institution must be obtained from the Student Affairs Officer.
+For courses taken outside McGill, prior approval to undertake credits from another institution must be obtained from the Director.
 Application for outside credits must be made through Minerva by using the Study Away Application.

 Students are reminded that non-law courses are meant to encourage genuine interest in subjects having a complementary character to, or an interdisciplinary connection with, their legal studies, in the pursuit of an intellectually rigorous liberal education.
 While students are free to choose their non-law courses, they are strongly encouraged to consider the following when making their selection:

 - The nature and scope of their pre-law academic record: Non-law courses should not duplicate work already done and should be of a higher level than work already accomplished in a given discipline.